CS-Dept-BGSU/CyberRangeFun/README.md

 # CyberRangeFun
-A custom apk to demonstrate broadcast receiver and service.
+An android app to demonstrate broadcast receiver and service.